 - It enables researchers to change operating system configuration based on malware behavior and re-run tasks much faster.

 Furthermore, there are situations where other analysis types just aren’t sufficient.
-At least, unless the researcher is extremely experienced and even then other analysis types would take way to long in comparison.
+At least, unless the researcher is extremely experienced, and even then other analysis types would take way too long in comparison.

 For instance, some malware samples will only execute if certain conditions are met.

 One example is banking Trojans that may activate if a user visits a particular online banking website.
 Only then will the trojan try to steal and send information to the Command & Control server.
 Therefore, thanks to interactivity, analysts can collect more IOCs.

 Additionally, some malware has kill switches in a form of files with specific names or registry keys.
 Analysts can try to include them in a virtual machine during analysis or check the language of the malicious document during analysis, change the system locale, and re-run tasks.
 This will allow the malware to work in full and give more IOCs.

 Fully automated analysis programs may not know all execution scenarios.
 So they miss important steps and don’t paint the whole picture.
 Additionally, some samples within a malware family may have a unique execution process.
 Launching a separate automated analysis because of a single unique sample may not be viable.
 It’s just too much work, time, and money.

 Interactive analysis, on the other hand, allows testing multiple execution variants by, well, interacting with the execution process.
 This enables analysts to get data fast.
 And does not require a lot of experience from the researchers since the process is intuitive.